glauberiano/BiometricRecognitionSystemEvaluator/README.md

 # BiometricRecognitionSystemEvaluator
-Package created for the research and evaluation of biometric recognition systems
+Package created for evaluation of biometric data stream in different biometric recognition systems.